risawitama/verbose-potato/README.md

-## "Dad, I'm hungry."
-Hello, Hungry.
-I'm Dad.
+## What did the Red light say to the Green light?
+Don't look at me I'm changing!